ecasildo/ecasildo.github.io/_posts/2014-3-3-Hello-World.md

 title: Projects
 ---

-I'll be adding my computers science projects in the incoming days.
+I'll be adding my computer science projects in the incoming days.
 I also plan on adding personal projects to this webpage.